shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/7-azure-bastion.md

     ![Screenshot showing a browser tab connected to a VM with Bastion.](../media/mod7-final.png)

     You should see a new tab open and connect to your VM.

+## Review

+In this lab, you have performed:

+- Diagnosed Azure Bastion connectivity issues.
+- Verified Azure Bastion deployment.
+- Investigated and fixed Network Security Group (NSG) rules.
+- Successfully resolved the issue and established a VM connection through Azure Bastion.

+## You have Successfully Completed this Lab